JoeIMIsu/codingpedia.github.io/_posts/2017-04-03-The-alias-way-to-backup-mysql-database-from-command-line.md

 $ mysql-backup-db_name
 ```

-or, same result with three letters, if you'd like:
+or, same with three letters:

 ```